Stevens Auctioneers -

 It can also be an expensive business, both in the cost of having the property cleared and in the potential loss of income where items of value are cleared without due consideration.

-This is where Stevens Auctioneers can assist.
+This is where Stevens Auctioneers can assist and can offer this testimony:

 "We were delighted to have taken on Wayne Stevens to secure the sale of items left by late mother.
 Mr Stevens was exceptionally efficient and knowledgeable, dealing with all matters with expertise and courtesy.
 This was all the more appreciated as we were living over 200 miles away and thus unable to oversee these things ourselves.
 The fees charged were also eminently reasonable.
 We consider ourselves very fortunate to have found someone so trustworthy and we would therefore recommend Wayne Stevens without reservation."
 Professor J J - London